jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 TEAP was designed with a focus on protected inner methods that typically rely on weak credentials, such as password-based secrets.
-TEAP mitigates dictionary attacks by allowing the establishment of a mutually authenticated encrypted TLS tunnel providing confidentiality and integrity to protect the weak credential-based inner method.
+TEAP mitigates offline dictionary attacks by allowing the establishment of a mutually authenticated encrypted TLS tunnel providing confidentiality and integrity to protect the weak credential-based inner method.

+TEAP mitigates dictionary attacks by permitting inner methods such as EAP-pwd which are not vulnerable to dictionary attacks.

+TEAP implementations can mitigate against online "brute force" dictionary attempts by limiting the number of failed authentication attempts for a particular identity.

 ### Protection against Man-in-the-Middle Attacks